 Now, they're all playing minor league baseball.

-Here is a look at how each of them has started their respective professional careers after two weeks of play.
+Here is a look at how each of them has started their respective professional careers after a few weeks of play.

 Schwarber, who was the fourth pick overall in the draft by the Chicago Cubs, continues to tear it up.
 In six games in Rookie ball at Boise, Schwarber went 12-for-20 with four home runs and 10 RBI.
 The start earned him a quick promotion to Class A Kane County in Geneva, Ill.
-In eight games there, he is hitting an even .400 despite an 0-for-3 line on Friday night.
-He is 10-for-25 with three doubles, two home runs and four RBI.
+In 14 games there, Schwarber is 19-of-49 with five doubles, no triples, four home runs and 11 RBI.
+He's hitting at a .388 clip.
+In one game he had two home runs and five RBI.
+Overall for the minors, Schwarber is hitting .449 with six doubles, one triple, eight home runs and 21 RBI.

 Check AllHoosisers.com each Saturday for an update on how the four players are doing in their first seasons of minor league baseball.

 Follow Terry Hutchens at Twitter.com/Foxsportshutch